StoneT2000/Dimensions/README.md

 const Dimension = require('dimensions-ai');
 ```

-In order to start writing AI to compete against each other in a competition, you need to do two thing.
+In order to start writing AI to compete against each other in a competition, you need to do two things.

 1. Design the competition
 2. Design an AI starter kit

 You need to design a competition to allow people to compete and facilitate the matches.
 More info on that soon.
-And it is highly suggest to design an AI starter kit so people can get straight into competing.
+And it is highly suggested to design an AI starter kit so people can get straight into competing.

 Let's first design a simple RockPaperScissors competition.
 To design a competition, you will need to code.
 On the roadmap there are plans to potentially make a no-code competition designer.